-- Thoroughly respond to 6 of the corresponding, discussion questions related to chapters within the text- How to Read Literature Like a Professor.
-These must be typed, and you must apply the ideas of the eight questions you choose to one of your reader's choice novels. - \As you read, respond to 6 of the following questions/prompts thoughtfully, applying the ideas to your reader's choice novel.
+Part 3: Pick one of your two novels to do this paired assessment.
+You will need to respond to 5 of the corresponding, discussion questions related to chapters within the text- How to Read Literature Like a Professor.
+These must be typed, and you must apply the ideas of the FIVE questions you choose to one of your reader's choice novels.
+As you read, respond to 5 of the following questions/prompts thoughtfully, applying the ideas to your reader's choice novel.
 Some questions may not fit your chosen novel, so only choose questions that do for that specific text.
-Each response should be in complete sentences and at minimum one page in length.
-This assignment should be typed, double spaced, and in Times New Roman. - -Chapter 5 (Chapter 4 Revised 2013 ed.)
-Now, Where Have I Seen Her Before?
+Each response should be in complete sentences and at minimum a half page in length single spaced.
+This assignment should be typed, 12 point font, and in Times New Roman.

+-Chapter 5 (Chapter 4 Revised 2013 ed.) - Now, Where Have I Seen Her Before?
 1. Define intertextuality.
-Discuss three examples that have helped you in reading your student choice novel. - -Chapter 8 (Chapter 7 Revised 2013 ed.)
-Hanseldee and Greteldum
+Discuss three examples that have helped you in reading your student choice novel.

-2. Think of how your student choice novel reflects a fairy tale.
+-Chapter 8 (Chapter 7 Revised 2013 ed.) - Hanseldee and Greteldum 2.
+Think of how your student choice novel reflects a fairy tale.
 Discuss the parallels.
 Does it create irony or deepen appreciation?

--Chapter 10 (Chapter 9 Revised 2013 ed.) - It's More Than Just Rain or Snow

-3.Discuss the importance of weather in your student choice novel, not in terms of plot.
+-Chapter 10 (Chapter 9 Revised 2013 ed.) - It's More Than Just Rain or Snow 3.Discuss the importance of weather in your student choice novel, not in terms of plot.